 Emma Jenkin (Deputy Chair)

-Emma Jenkin is a finance professional who has worked internationally in investment banking, funds management, environmental finance and in several start-ups including as a CFO.
+Emma Jenkin is a finance professional who has worked internationally in investment banking, funds management, environmental finance and is the CFO of a solar focussed electricity company that she co-founded.
 Emma has a degree in mathematics and finance and has a love of numbers combined with an aptitude for problem solving.
 Emma is a film lover who is passionate about gender equality and supports increased participation of women in all facets of the film industry.
-Emma recently become an executive producer on a television series pilot – profiling a female tech start up entrepreneur and directed by an emerging female director.

 Leanne Tonkes develops and produces engaging and emotional stories with a focus on content for female audiences worldwide.
 She has become an advocate for Gender Equality in the film industry and champions the careers of female writers and directors.
 Her credits include director Mairi Cameron’s debut feature The Second which will premiere in cinemas and on STAN in 2018, award winning web series This is Desmondo Ray!, feature film My Mistress, and AFI award winning short Dog with an Electric Collar.
 She is currently producing Emma Freeman’s feature film The Circus written by Alice Bell and Tigress to be directed by Leena Yadav and written by Jane Hampson.
 She is also adapting two novels - Erin McKean's The Secret Lives of Dresses and The Wedding Season with Menik Gooneratne, Gurinda Chadha and Paul Mayeda Berges (Bend It Like Beckham).